RubenPera/Device-Drivers/paper/md/sub-questions/How will a finite-state machine be build.md

 - Can be used to determine the next state given the current state and the to be executed action.
 - Relative fast lookup time.

 This leads to the following design:
 The transition-table will consist of a two-dimensional array, where the index of the first array is the current state, and the index of the second array is the to be executed action.
 The result will be in range of -1 to the maximum value of an integer.
 Is the result -1 then the to be executed action is not a valid action from the current state, any other value is the new state the finite-state machine will be in after executing the action.
-The size of the outer array, the array using state as index, will be the sum of the total amount of states in the fsp.
+The size of the outer array, the array using state as index, will be the sum of the total amount of states in the FSP.
-The size of the inner arrays, the arrays using actions as indexes, will be the sum of the total amount of actions in the fsp.
+The size of the inner arrays, the arrays using actions as indexes, will be the sum of the total amount of actions in the FSP.

 This design has the following benefits:

-- $O (1)$ lookup time, because indexes in arrays are used, this means that the time to determine the next state and if an action can be executed is relative short.
+- $O(1)$ lookup time, because indexes in arrays are used, this means that the time to determine the next state and if an action can be executed is relative short.
 - The sensitivity-list can be quickly derived from the transition-table.
-TODO: add ref to sensitivity-list

 This design has one disadvantage, an amount of data is not used, while still being allocated, and therefore wasted.
 In a more advanced language a hash table would have been used, and this disadvantage would not apply.